ceryle/RadioRealButton/README.md

 - Border is now part of the round container layout.
 - android:padding and rest padding attributes were working not as expected.
 Now, they are fixed.
 - textTypeface attribute now works like button's typeface.
 You can give your typeface using textTypefacePath attribute.
+- Default scaling value is now 1 as it has to be.
 ##### What added?
 - New animations added.
 There was only a sliding view, but now 4 more added.
 You can use them with app:selectorAnimationType attribute.
 - enableDeselection attribute is added.
 With this attribute, you can deselect buttons if you re-click on them.